Francisco Ozoria Acosta: Bishop and Archbishop

 On 1 February 1997, at the creation of the Diocese of San Pedro de Macorís, Pope John Paul II named him its bishop.
 He received his episcopal consecration on 15 March from Cardinal Nicolás de Jesús López Rodríguez, Archbishop of Santo Domingo.
 As bishop he built a strong reputation for developing vocations for the priesthood.
 In 2006, in an action that attracted press attention and political controversy, he ordered Christopher Hartley, a New York priest whose activism among Haitian immigrants he had long defended, to leave the diocese, apparently because Hartley had attempted to interfere in the process of episcopal appointments.

 On 4 July 2016, Pope Francis named him Archbishop of Santo Domingo.
-His appointment was unexpected, as it moved him from a diocese with a population of a half million to one of five million and he was "barely known to the media".
+His appointment was unexpected, as it moved him from a diocese with a population of a half million to another of five million and he was "barely known to the media".
 He described himself as "passionate follower of the Second Vatican Council, above all of the ecclesiology of communion that underpins our national pastoral program".
 He was installed in Santo Domingo on 10 September.

 On 2 January 2017, Francis named him Military Ordinary of the Dominican Republic as well.
 He received the pallium that represents his status as a metropolitan archbishop from Francis on 30 June 2017.

 Within the Dominican Episcopal Conference he was, from 2008 to 2014, president of the commissions on international Eucharistic Congresses, on the pastoral care of migrants, and on the Haitian pastorate.
 Since 2014 he has headed the commissions on the laity and on youth.

+Ozoria is the Grand Prior of the Dominican Republic Magistral Delegation of the Equestrian Order of the Holy Sepulchre of Jerusalem, which was established in 2024.